Umuzi-org/tech-department/content/projects/sql/_index.md

 ---
 title: SQL
 ready: True

+prerequisites:
+  hard: ["topics/intro-to-relational-databases", "topics/intro-to-docker/"]
+  soft: []
+tags: []
+## NCIT Units 114048 & 114049
 ---
-## NCIT Units 114048 & 114049

-## Background reading
-You should be familiar with:
- {{% contentlink "topics/intro-to-relational-databases" %}}

 ## Installation:

-* We are using Postgres
+- We are using Postgres
-* Instead of installing Postgres on your computer, you can launch it with a docker composition follow {{% contentlink "/topics/intro-to-docker/" %}} for steps to run Postgres in the container.
+- Instead of installing Postgres on your computer, you can launch it with a docker composition
-* MySQL is nice and lot's of people use it in industry, but it doesn't actually implement standard SQL, it sort of does it's own thing a bit.
+- MySQL is nice and lot's of people use it in industry, but it doesn't actually implement standard SQL, it sort of does it's own thing a bit.
 Postgres is a much more standard DB, and industry loooooves it

 ## Instructions

 ## Part 1: Creating a database

 Save all of your instructions in a script file - you will submit this file on Gnomio and github.

 1. Create a database called "Umuzi".

 2. Create the following tables in the Umuzi database:

    - Customers
    - Employees
    - Orders
    - Payments
    - Products

 3. Create a primary key for each table with auto-increment (make sure you correctly specify the data types, e.g. the ID field should be `int`).